microram/ee4-tools/readme.md

 No support available.
 Use at your own risk.

-ee4-restore-site only restores from v3 backups.
+The ee4-restore-site script only restores from v3 backups.
 This is currently being used for v3 to v4 migration.
+A v4 restore script will be added soon.

 ### Prerequisites

-Tested with Ubuntu 18.04 & Amazon S3
+Tested with Ubuntu 18.04 on Amazon LightSail & Amazon S3 for backup storage.

+S3cmd is no longer supported.
+Use AWS S3 cli.

 ### Installing

 Edit the .backup_sites_mysql_s3.conf & .ee4-backup-settings.conf files first

-Then run ee4-server-setup on your Ubuntu 18.04 VPS.
-Currently tested using AWS Lightail.
+Then run ee4-server-setup on your fresh Ubuntu 18.04 VPS.

 ## License